Back to top: For a website theory: principles

 Much is being written and said about the ethical problems and risks of digitality, particularly with regard to artificial intelligence.
 It is essentially a question of control, an issue that our species has confronted before, notably with the introduction of language first and of writing later – something which will be discussed in depth in the Digital Discourse website.

 But upstream of the ethical dimension, in ways that are not being sufficiently recognized, is the epistemic issue, especially as it concerns the structure of websites.
-We are being drawn more and more into the whirlwind of fragmentary information, and we are losing the ability, even the inclination, to deal with the whole.
-To be “oriented.”
+We are being drawn more and more into the whirlwind of fragmentary information, and we are losing the ability, even the inclination, to deal with the whole – to be “oriented.”
 This is sharply reducing the interest in constructing proper arguments, and thus to develop and maintain a true critical sense.

 Back to top: For a website theory: principles